karolus-git/bike-scraper/README.md

 Finding a bike is complicated...
 This project helps you by :

-* track the prices of your favorites bikes
+* tracking the prices of your favorites bikes
 * storing them in a mongo database

 For every website, you will have to create your own scraper.
 Each scraper has two main methods :